celo-org/celo-monorepo/packages/docs/celo-gold-holders/quick-start.md

 As a first step, follow [these instructions](ledger.md) for both Ledgers to install the Ledger Celo app, obtain and verify the associated addresses, and (recommended) run a test transaction on the Alfajores test network.

 The remainder of this guide assumes you are using the first address available on each Ledger.
-You can add the flags described in the above instructions to use different addresses.
+You can add the flags described in the above instructions to commands below to use different addresses.

 ## Deployment